- What is knee arthroscopy?

 Knee arthroscopy is an outpatient procedure and most patients go home the same day.

-The day before surgery you will be told what time to report to the hospital or surgery center.
-You will be admitted and taken to a pre-operative holding area where you are prepared for surgery.
-You will be asked several times which extremity the surgeon will operate on.
-Please note that you are asked this question many times on purpose.
+When you arrive at the hospital or surgery center, you will be admitted and taken to a preoperative holding area where you are prepared for surgery.
+You will be asked several times which extremity the surgeon will operate on, this question is asked many times on purpose.
+Anesthesia will be administered and the surgery is then performed.

 You will be given a prescription for pain medication.